Pwetzl/bootstrap-website/README.md

-     # bootstrap
+# bootstrap project

-    - i have learnt about the grid layout
+- I know know how to put columns and rows.

-    - i now know how to colums and rows
+- I can also create nav bars easily using rows